Catching up with Elva

 In the last few months COVID-19 has changed our lives in Australia and around the world.
-I spoke with Elva (experienced COTA Insurance traveler) recently about how this pandemic has affected her travel plans and her everyday life.
+We caught up with Elva recently about how the COVID-19 pandemic has affected her travel plans and her every day life.

 “I was about to head off to do my Antarctic Southern Ocean trip to get a world record, as I have been to the South Pole and the North Pole, but needed to cross the Southern Ocean, to get the world record.
 I had booked this trip for February 2021 and I was looking forward to being a guest speaker on board also but… I saw all this coming, I pulled out of the trip in January 2020.